Apply now to join our next cohort of Community Science Fellows and Community Leads!

 About the Community

-Trade Lake, located within the watershed for the St. Croix National Scenic Riverway, is an area rich in history.
-Ojibwa Indians traded goods with the Swedish immigrants that settled here, hence the town, lake and rivers namesake.
-Some of our forested lands were cleared for farms that now dot our countryside.
-Most of the farmers here are 2nd and 3rd generation farmers and are good stewards of our environment and good neighbors.
-They too, need clean water and clean air for the health of their families and their livestock.
-Trade River Forest and Wetlands is a designated State Natural Area (SNA).
-They surround the Trade River, the largest tributary to the St. Croix River.
-Overall, this SNA exhibits the highest bird species richness of any site surveyed in the Governor Knowles State Forest and includes two rare birds along with numerous species of greatest conservation need according to the Wisconsin DNR.
-The abundant natural resources of the area foster tourism and recreational housing development that helps to support businesses in and around our community.
+Trade Lake is located within the watershed for the St. Croix National Scenic Riverway.
+Ojibwa Indians traded goods with the Swedish immigrants that settled here, hence the town, lake and river’s namesake.
+Some forested lands were cleared for farms that now dot the countryside.
+Most of the farmers here are multi-generation farmers, are good stewards of the environment, and good neighbors with other rural residents.
+Trade River Forest and Wetlands is a designated State Natural Area (SNA); it has the highest bird species richness of any site surveyed in the Governor Knowles State Forest and includes two rare birds along with several species of greatest conservation need according to the Wisconsin Department of Natural Resources (WDNR).

 1. Seek scientific information regarding the impacts of water contamination and airborne pollutants (odor, sulfur dioxide, ammonia, bacteria and other) on health, quality of life, and property values.